 Instead of proxying network operations through MetaMask, you can use the public API, which consists of a number of AvalancheGo nodes behind a load balancer.

 However, public API does not expose all the APIs that are available on the node, as some of them would not make sense on a publicly accessible service, and some would present a security risk.
 If you need to use an API that is not available publicly, you can run your own node.

 Running Your Own Node

-If you don't want your dapp to depend on a centralized service you don't control, you can run your own node and access the network that way.
+If you don't want your dapp to depend on a centralized service you don't control, or have specific needs that cannot be met through the public API, you can run your own node and access the network that way.
 Running your own node also avoids potential issues with public API congestion and rate-limiting.

 systemd service.
 Script also handles node upgrading.
 If you want to run a node in a docker container, there are build scripts in the AvalancheGo repo for various Docker configs.

 Node configuration options are explained here.
 But unless you have specific needs, you can mostly leave the main node config options at their default values.